Why are these classic, good manners disappearing in modern kids? The answer may be pretty simple!

-Since when was it ok for kids to snatch up food at dinner, walk to their rooms and close the door without a word of thanks?
+And when was it ever ok for kids to snatch up food at dinner, walk to their rooms and close the door without a word of thanks?

 As I ponder these questions I can’t help but remember that twenty years ago this type of behavior wasn’t prevalent.

 Twenty-five years ago people were shocked if they heard a ten-year-old yell a curse word.

 People barely blink if a kid uses profanity in public.

 And It’s incredibly sad.

 Classic, good manners are disappearing in modern kids.